 Costs are an important consideration in choosing a mutual fund.
-That is because you, as a shareholder, pay a proportionate share of the costs of operating a fund and any transaction costs incurred when the fund buys or sells securities.
+That is because you, as a shareholder, pay a proportionate share of the costs of operating a fund and any transaction costs incurred when the fund buys or sells securities, including costs generated by shareholders of other share classes offered by the fund.
 These costs can erode a substantial portion of the gross income or the capital appreciation a fund achieves.
 Even seemingly small differences in expenses can, over time, have a dramatic effect on a fund's performance.